History > Immigration to America Begins

 Changing Conditions from the mid-1880's

-According to Igor Pleve, about 100,000 Volga Germans migrated to the Americas.
-The exodus of the Volga Germans stopped at the outbreak of World War I. The following Russian Revolution and Civil War continued to trap people in Russia.
-A handful of Volga Germans (including Norka's Conrad Brill) fled Russia during the famine of the early 1920's, with some reaching refugee camps in Germany.
+Dr. Igor Pleve estimates that about 100,000 Volga Germans migrated to the Americas.
+The Volga Germans' exodus stopped at the outbreak of World War I. The following Russian Revolution and Civil War continued to trap people in Russia.
+A handful of Volga Germans (including Norka's Conrad Brill) fled Russia during the famine of the early 1920s, with some reaching refugee camps in Germany.
 Under the oppressive rule of Joseph Stalin, it was nearly impossible to escape the Iron Curtain.

 Leaving Home

-When all the legal permissions were obtained, household possessions such as treasured feather ticks, bedding, pillows, sheepskin coats, dishes, blankets and much more were sold to raise a few rubles for the journey.
-As the date of departure grew closer, the emigrants took their last Communion rites and received blessings from the pastor who provided them with a Parochialschein as an introduction to their new church in America.
-On the date of departure, a small wagon driven by a friend or relative drew alongside the entry gate to the house and those departing clambered aboard with their pieces of luggage.
+When all the legal permissions were obtained, household possessions such as treasured feather ticks, bedding, pillows, sheepskin coats, dishes, blankets, and much more were sold to raise a few rubles for the journey.
+As the departure date grew closer, the emigrants took their last Communion rites and received blessings from the pastor, who provided them with a Parochialschein as an introduction to their new church in America.
+On the departure date, a small wagon driven by a friend or relative drew alongside the entry gate to the house, and those departing clambered aboard with their luggage.
 Final farewells were said to the paternal family and friends who gathered.
-Sometimes farewell songs were sung.
+Sometimes, farewell songs were sung.
 Even hardened men sobbed.
 From the patriarchal home, the emigrants were taken to the wife's parents to repeat the traumatic farewell scene.
-Finally, the heartbreaking moment arrived when the wagon pulled out of the village, and out of sight, along the single dirt track road leading to Saratov.
+Finally, the heartbreaking moment arrived when the wagon pulled out of the village and out of sight along the single dirt track road leading to Saratov.
 Most would never return again.

 The Volga Russians were different from earlier German immigrants.
 Their speech was laced with Russianisms, and German-Americans considered their dialects archaic.
 Along with their English-speaking neighbors, German-Americans referred to them as Russians and to their settlements as Russian towns.
 They were at the bottom of the social ladder and performed jobs that others avoided.
 Women were domestics; men worked as laborers, on railroad construction, or farmed.
 All who encountered them, however, admired their ability to work.

-Like willows, the people from Norka were taking root in a new land.
-Soon they would become part of settlements in United States, Canada, and South America.
+Like willows, the people from Norka were taking root in new lands.
+Soon, they would become part of settlements in the United States, Canada, and South America.

-When all the legal permissions were obtained, household possessions such as treasured feather ticks, bedding, pillows, sheepskin coats, dishes, blankets and much more were sold to raise a few rubles for the journey.
-As the date of departure grew closer, the emigrants took their last Communion rites and received blessings from the pastor who provided them with a Parochialschein as an introduction to their new church in America.
-On the date of departure, a small wagon driven by a friend or relative drew alongside the entry gate to the house and those departing clambered aboard with their pieces of luggage.
+When all the legal permissions were obtained, household possessions such as treasured feather ticks, bedding, pillows, sheepskin coats, dishes, blankets, and much more were sold to raise a few rubles for the journey.
+As the departure date grew closer, the emigrants took their last Communion rites and received blessings from the pastor, who provided them with a Parochialschein as an introduction to their new church in America.
+On the departure date, a small wagon driven by a friend or relative drew alongside the entry gate to the house, and those departing clambered aboard with their luggage.
 Final farewells were said to the paternal family and friends who gathered.
-Sometimes farewell songs were sung.
+Sometimes, farewell songs were sung.
 Even hardened men sobbed.
 From the patriarchal home, the emigrants were taken to the wife's parents to repeat the traumatic farewell scene.
-Finally, the heartbreaking moment arrived when the wagon pulled out of the village, and out of sight, along the single dirt track road leading to Saratov.
+Finally, the heartbreaking moment arrived when the wagon pulled out of the village and out of sight along the single dirt track road leading to Saratov.
 Most would never return again.

 The Volga Russians were different from earlier German immigrants.
 Their speech was laced with Russianisms, and German-Americans considered their dialects archaic.
 Along with their English-speaking neighbors, German-Americans referred to them as Russians and to their settlements as Russian towns.
 They were at the bottom of the social ladder and performed jobs that others avoided.
 Women were domestics; men worked as laborers, on railroad construction, or farmed.
 All who encountered them, however, admired their ability to work.

-Like willows, the people from Norka were taking root in a new land.
-Soon they would become part of settlements in United States, Canada, and South America.
+Like willows, the people from Norka were taking root in new lands.
+Soon, they would become part of settlements in the United States, Canada, and South America.

 Sources